Six Sonatas for Violin and Harpsichord, BWV 1014–1019: German-speaking countries

 The first printed score only appeared in the early nineteenth century.
-It was published in the early 1800s in Zurich by the Swiss musicologist Hans Georg Nägeli.
+It was published in the early 1800s in Zürich by the Swiss musicologist Hans Georg Nägeli.
 The son of a musically inclined Protestant pastor in Wetzikon, Nägeli showed precocious musical skills.
-In 1790 he moved to Zurich where he took lessons with the Swiss pianist Johann David Brünings, who introduced him to the music of Bach.
+In 1790 he moved to Zürich where he took lessons with the Swiss pianist Johann David Brünings, who introduced him to the music of Bach.
 A year later he set up a music shop and in 1794 a publishing house.
 Corresponding with Bach's publisher Bernhard Christoph Breitkopf and the widow of C.P.E.
 Bach, he was able to acquire Bach manuscripts, including that of the Mass in B minor, which he eventually published.
 His Bach publications started with The Well-Tempered Clavier in 1801 and The Art of Fugue in 1802.
-His interests later turned to pedagogy and singing: in Zurich he set up an institute similar to the Sing-Akademie zu Berlin of Carl Friedrich Christian Fasch.
+His interests later turned to pedagogy and singing: in Zürich he set up an institute similar to the Sing-Akademie zu Berlin of Carl Friedrich Christian Fasch.

 In the early nineteenth century the virtuosity of the violinist Niccolò Paganini heralded a new generation of violinists.
 The Polish violinist Karol Lipiński, trained with Paganini and toured all the main cities in Europe before eventually settling in Dresden.
 In 1841, as part of a complete edition of Bach's works by the Leipzig publisher C.F.
 Peters, he prepared a new performing edition of BWV 1014–1019 in collaboration with the pianist Carl Czerny.
 It had the title Six grandes sonates pour piano et violon obligé.
 For the edition, Moritz Hauptmann corrected errors in Nägeli's version by going back to original manuscripts; and Lipinski decided upon bowing and other performing details by playing through the sonatas with the organist August Alexander Klengel.
 Gottfried Wilhelm Fink, the editor of the Allgemeine musikalische Zeitung, commented that "die Angabe der Bezeichnungen von einem Manne kommt, der nicht blos volkommener Meister seines Instrumentes, sondern auch vom Geiste Bach'scher Grossartigkeit durchdrungen ist" ("the provision of annotations comes from a man who is not merely a perfect master of his instrument, but also suffused with the sublimity of Bach's spirit").